Abdellahsyani/Neovim-chad/README.md

 # ⚡ My Custom NvChad Configuration

 This is my personal Neovim setup based on NvChad.
-It is optimized for C++ development and fast window management.
+It is optimized for C/C++, html, css, javascript development and fast window management.

 ## 📦 Installation

 ### Prerequisites
-- Neovim 0.11.0 or later
+- Neovim 0.10.0 or later
 - Git
 - A [Nerd Font](https://www.nerdfonts.com/) (optional, but recommended)
 - Ripgrep (optional, for telescope live grep)